Mrian07/Proyeksi/docs/release-notes/11-3-0/README.md

 ## Installation and Updates

-To use OpenProject 11.3 right away, create a free trial instance for our [OpenProject Enterprise cloud.](https://start.openproject.com/)
+To use ProyeksiApp 11.3 right away, create a free trial instance for our [ProyeksiApp Enterprise cloud.](https://start.openproject.com/)

-Prefer to run OpenProject 11.3 in your own infrastructure?
+Prefer to run ProyeksiApp 11.3 in your own infrastructure?
- Here you can find the [Installation guidelines](../../installation-and-operations) for OpenProject.
+ Here you can find the [Installation guidelines](../../installation-and-operations) for ProyeksiApp.

 Want to upgrade from a Community version to try out the Enterprise premium features?
 [Get a 14 days free trial token directly out of your current Community installation.](https://www.openproject.org/enterprise-edition/)

-## Migrating to OpenProject 11.3
+## Migrating to ProyeksiApp 11.3

-Follow the [upgrade guide for the packaged installation or Docker installation](../../installation-and-operations/operation/upgrading/) to update your OpenProject installation to OpenProject 11.3.
+Follow the [upgrade guide for the packaged installation or Docker installation](../../installation-and-operations/operation/upgrading/) to update your ProyeksiApp installation to ProyeksiApp 11.3.

-We update hosted OpenProject environments (Enterprise cloud) automatically.
+We update hosted ProyeksiApp environments (Enterprise cloud) automatically.

 ## Support

-You will find useful information in the OpenProject [Documentation](../../../) or you can post your questions in the [Forum](https://community.openproject.org/projects/openproject/boards).
+You will find useful information in the ProyeksiApp [Documentation](../../../) or you can post your questions in the [Forum](https://community.openproject.org/projects/openproject/boards).

 ## Credits